hesam-sadri/DataViz_Final/README.md

 # DataViz_Final
-This is the repository for the final exam of the CS-710
+This is the repository for the final exam of the CS-710 and it has been cloned